 Joyce Williams Antique Prints & Maps operates today in Yaletown, but in the late 1980s did business out of a shop on West Pender adjacent to the space occupied today by another fine bookshop, The Paper Hound.

 *It seems to me that I once found older editions of the Guide in UBC’s archival collection.
 But upon searching that site in preparation for this post, I wasn’t able to see any sign of the Guide there.

 **The online edition that was present when I wrote this post, unfortunately, did not continue the practice of dating, and was not current.
-Indeed, there were shops listed – for example, Characters, formerly in Marpole, and Booktown, formerly in New Westminster – which have been out of business (to my continuing regret) for at least two years.
+Indeed, there were shops listed – for example, Characters, formerly in Marpole, and Booktown, formerly in New Westminster – which have been out of business (to my continuing regret) for years.